degaart/scalable-font2/docs/sfnconv.md

 ### Converting Pixmap Fonts

 Pixmaps differ to bitmaps in that they contain not bits, but pixels, so they can include colored glyphs.
-This is primarly used for fancy colorful emoji icons.
+This is primarily used for fancy colorful emoji icons.
 The converter can read [Truevision TARGA](http://www.gamers.org/dEngine/quake3/TGA.txt)
-(.tga) and Portable Network Graphics (.png) files to generate such pixmap SSFN fonts.
+(.tga) and [Portable Network Graphics](http://www.libpng.org/pub/png/) (.png) files to generate such pixmap SSFN fonts.
 TGA is a very simple and common format (the Gimp can save it, and Imagemagick can convert to it too), and PNG is the most widespread for lossless images, literally all image manipulator programs can handle it (JPEG is not good for fonts as it uses data-loss compression on pixels).

 In images, full black reads as transparency.
 For compatibility, the full black FF000000 is transparency with alpha channel too, but you can use FF000001 or FF000200.
 Green of 1 is also considered full black, because